Math is included in our levels or you can use an individual math course. There is a placement guide on the site that will help you choose your level.

-There is one level that is different than the others, levels 5.
-I called 5th, Step 1.
+There is one level that is different than the others, level 5/6.
 It’s made for kids to move at their own pace.
 It’s the only course not done by day number.
 It’s an ordered list of lessons.
 They will move through as you direct.
 I had a son go through the course in 2 months, and my daughter went through it in 2 years.
 You can have them do 20 minutes a day, or have them do one lesson a day and then repeat it the next day if they weren’t successful.

-The Step 2 course is technically the 6th grade course, but you should always choose what’s best for your child, not just put them in a grade level.
+The 6/7 course is technically the 6th grade course, but you should always choose what’s best for your child, not just put them in a grade level.